NVIDIA/Maya-ACE/docs/prerequisites.md

 ## Download the Sample Project

 The sample project provides example scenes for learning Maya-ACE.
-Download the [sample project](../sample_project) or clone this repository.
+Clone the repository to use the [sample project](../sample_project).

+> NOTE: `Download Zip` option on the Github does not include git-lfs files currently.
+Please clone the entire repo to use the sample files.

 ```text
 sample_project/